Yelp/bravado/docs/source/index.rst

 * Doc strings are provided for Operations and Models to give more information about the API.

-* Local file path to api-docs is also acceptable.
+* Local file path to swagger.json is also acceptable.

 Contents: